aliyzd95/modified_shemo/README.md

 # [ShEMO-Modification]()
 [![Open Source Love](https://badges.frapsoft.com/os/v1/open-source.png?v=103)](https://github.com/ellerbrock/open-source-badges/)

-This repository contains a modification on the Shemo dataset with help of an Automatic Speech Recognition (ASR) system.
+This repository contains a modification on the ShEMO dataset with help of an Automatic Speech Recognition (ASR) system.

 For more information, please read our [paper]().